Fourier-Mukai partners of K3 surfaces in positive characteristic: A Torelli theorem in the key of

-By results of Ogus \cite[Proposition 1.10 and Remark 1.10.9]{Ogus}, we know that the ample cone is a connected component of the positive cone, and that the group $R$ generated by reflections in $(-2)$-curves and multiplication by $-1$ acts simply transitively on the set of connected components.
-In particular, there is some element $\rho:\Pic(X)\to\Pic(X)$ of this group such that the composition $\rho\circ\Phi:\Pic(Y)\simto\Pic(X)$ induces an isomorphism of ample cones.
+and define $V_Y$ similarly.
+Then since $\Phi $ is an isometry it induces an isomorphism $V_Y\rightarrow V_X$.
+By results of Ogus \cite[Proposition 1.10 and Remark 1.10.9]{Ogus}, we know that the ample cone is a connected component $V_X$, and that the group $R$ generated by reflections in $(-2)$-curves and multiplication by $-1$ acts simply transitively on the set of connected components of $V_X$, and similarly for $V_Y$.
+In particular, there is some element $\rho:\Pic(X)\to\Pic(X)$ of this group $R$ such that the composition $\rho\circ\Phi:\Pic(Y)\simto\Pic(X)$ induces an isomorphism of ample cones.

-We claim that there is a representation of $R$ as a group of Fourier-Mukai autoequivalences of $X$ whose induced action on $\Chow(X)=\Z\oplus\Pic(X)\oplus\Z$ is trivial on the outer summands and equals the natural reflection action on $\Pic(X)$.
+We claim that there is a representation of $R$ as a group of Fourier-Mukai autoequivalences of $X$ whose induced action on $A^*(X)_{\text{\rm num}}=\Z\oplus\Pic(X)\oplus\Z$ is equal to the standard action on $\Pic (X)$ and multipliciation by $\pm 1$ on the outer summands (with the same sign for both factors).
 This will clearly complete the proof of the Lemma.